diabolical-ninja/yeltahir.com/content/posts/zoot/index.md

 For us the solution was quite ham-fisted.
 We purged Wit and trained it again.
 While this was successful I really cannot say why!
 If using this in your workplace, I would strongly suggest the use of test cases to validate what has been learnt and ensure it matches your desired functionality.

-# Putting It All Together
+# Putting it all together

 When we glue all those bits and pieces together we get something that looks like this.

 ![Zoot Architecture](Zoot_Architecture.png)

-The nice thing here is that it's incredibly easy to deploy, all being built off serverless services and if, by some miracle, Zoot turns out to be a wild success we can quickly and easily scale as far out as credit cards will permit without having to change a thing in the architecture.
+The nice thing here is that it's incredibly easy to deploy, all being built off serverless services and if, by some miracle, Zoot turns out to be a wild success we can quickly and easily scale as far out as our credit cards will permit without having to change a thing in the architecture.

-## How Good is Free?
+## How good is free?

 An overarching consideration when making our technology and infrastructure choices was "is it easy?" and "is it free?".
-You'll notice everything is serverless and this meant we could focus on building Zoot & its functionality rather than building infrastructure.
+With everything being serverless it meant we could focus on building Zoot & its functionality rather than building infrastructure.
 It also meant we could say:

 * Why MongoDB Atlas?
 Because their free tier is fantastic
 * Why Heroku to host Zoot?
 Because their free tier is fantastic